OnomeAkpobaro/library_management_API/README.md

 # Library Management System API

-A Django REST Framework-based API for managing a library's book collection.
+A Django RESTful API for managing a library's book collection.
 This system provides comprehensive endpoints for book management with features like pagination, rate limiting, and filtering.

 ## Features